ckprod/table-drag-sort-resize/README.md

 ###Description

-table-drag-sort-resize is a small javascript component which adds basic functionality to html tables: Dragging, Sorting, Resizing.
+table-drag-sort-resize is a small javascript component which adds basic functionality to html tables: dragging, sorting, resizing.
 It is completely independent from other javascript libraries but should work side-by-side with any other library like jQuery,etc.

 Any html tables which have a thead and tbody tag can be used, e.g.